Search

 Back to top

-Other steps a workplace can take include to:
+Steps a workplace can take include:

-• Address the uncertainty to report concerns about others or self-disclosure
+• Address the uncertainty to report concerns about others or self-disclosure.

-• Address views such as stigma, discrimination, or shame
+• Address views such as stigma, discrimination, or shame.

-• Encourage and support health and overall wellness (including stress management, healthy eating, and exercise)
+• Encourage and support health and overall wellness (including stress management, healthy eating, and exercise).

-• Encourage early identification, including education on how to recognize signs and symptoms
+• Encourage early identification, including education on how to recognize signs and symptoms.

-• Communicate what supports are available to workers, including resources available from the employer or community such as intervention and counselling
+• Communicate what supports are available to workers, including resources available from the employer or community, such as intervention and counselling.

 • Help the individual find access to support and care (e.g., provide flexible work arrangements, time to attend appointments, possible benefits or financial support, etc.).

-• Be flexible – allow the individual to work in the location that provides the greater support (e.g., at home or at the workplace)
+• Be flexible – allow the individual to work in the location that provides the greater support (e.g., at home or at the workplace).

 What other steps can an organization take?